Table of Contents

 Weapons

 Each class starts with the weapon in the first slot (which doesn’t use mana) and can obtain the weapon for the second slot (which uses blue mana) in the first few minutes of playtime in the vicinity of the first town after starting a new game.
-After that, the player needs to complete quests to obtain the remaining weapons.
+The third weapon for the Fighter and the Cleric (using green mana) and the first spell for the Mage (also using green mana) is a reward for an early quest close to the starting area.

 Fighter